callmekriztal/overthewire/bandit/bandit23_33.md

 made a temp folder using
 mktemp -d
- git clone  ssh://bandit27-git@localhost:2220/home/bandit27-git/repo
+git clone  ssh://bandit27-git@localhost:2220/home/bandit27-git
+repo

 entered the password for 27
 cd repo
 cat README
 got the password

 lvl 28

+same stuff
+here the password is hidden we need to find it

+used
+git log

+there was a commit "add missing data"

+git checkout <commit_value>

+then cat README.md
+got the password

+lvl 29

+same things
+but checkout to a branch named dev cat README.md got the password for lvl 30

+lvl 30